 A Typical Day in a Regional Preschool Partnership Classroom

-8:45 – 9:00 Small Group – An adult-initiated learning experience based on children’s interests and development where children explore, play, work with materials, and talk about what they are doing.
+8:45 – 9:00 Small Group – During small group time, adults initiate learning experiences based on children’s interests and development.
+Children explore, play, work with materials, and talk about what they are doing.
 Individual children explore and use the same set of materials in their own way.
+Adults extend and add complexity to children’s explorations.

-9:00 – 9:10 Planning – Children gathered in a small-group setting indicate their Work Time plans to adults.
+9:00 – 9:10 Planning – Children gather in a small-group setting and indicate their Work Time plans to adults.
 Adults use a range of strategies to support children’s planning (e.g., props, area signs, tape recorders, singing, planning individually, in pairs, in small groups).

 10:10 – 10:20 Cleanup – Children and adults tidy the interest areas together, keeping the spirit of play and problem solving alive.
 Children make many choices during cleanup.
 Adults accept children’s level of involvement and skill while supporting their learning.